Girgias/php-rfcs/exit-as-function.md

 boolean `$has_error` variable passed to `exit()` with the assumption that `false` will be coerced to `0` and `true` coerced to `1`.

-Finally, the need for `exit()` to be a language construct with its own dedicated opcode is not a requirement anymore since PHP 8.0, as (in order to unwind the stack normally) the opcode throws a special kind of exception which cannot be caught, nor executes `finally` blocks. ((https://github.com/php/php-src/pull/5768))
+Since PHP 8.0 `exit()` doesn't use the bailout mechanism anymore, but throws a special kind of exception which cannot be caught, and which does not execute `finally` blocks. ((https://github.com/php/php-src/pull/5768))

+Finally, there didn't seem to ever have been a necessity for `exit()` to be its own dedicated opcode.

 ## Proposal